mrfdev/CMI/Resources/Alternatives/CMI-materials-clean.md

 # Clean list of all material names

-Clean list of available materials that come with 1.19.2 API/server that you can use in CMI where appropriate
+Clean list of available materials that come with 1.19.2 API / server that you can use in CMI where appropriate

 ## List of Material

 Don't blindly copy this, it contains `LEGACY_` and things like `NONE`.
 This is just to help you quickly search something.

-Protip: In-game you can use `/cmi blockinfo`, `/cmi iteminfo`
+Protip: In-game you can use `/cmi blockinfo` to see what you're pointing at, and `/cmi iteminfo` to see what you're holding.

 ```
 ACACIA_BOAT